drhsqlite/fossil-mirror/www/blockchain.md

     black markers to draw extra zeroes on a US $10 bill so that it claims to be a $100 bill.
 Cryptocurrencies apply digital signatures to each block so that a given block of currency’s face value cannot be changed after it is created.
-The [proof-of-work][pow] aspect prevents the creator from setting its initial value fraudulently.

-*   **Type 2** is making new counterfeit $10 bills that look sufficiently like the original to pass in commerce.
-Cryptocurrencies chain blocks together and establish a sufficiently hard work problem to create new currency that Type 2 frauds are impractical short of doing the actual mining needed to produce legitimate cryptocurrency.
+*   **Type 2** is creation of new fraudulent currency that will pass in commerce.
+To extend our analogy, it is the creation of new US $10 bills.
+There are two sub-types to this fraud.
+In terms of our analogy, they are:

+    *  **Type 2a**: copying of an existing legitimate $10 bill
+    *  **Type 2b**: printing a new $10 bill that is unlike an existing legitimate one, yet which will still pass in commerce

 *   **Type 3** is double-spending existing legitimate cryptocurrency.
     There is no analogy in paper money due to its physical form; it is a